beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

   * An optional top bar
   * The main header area, which contains text or a logo
-  * A navigation menu, which in some header layouts is part of the main header area, or in others is styled as a separate area, as shown in the following screenshot.
+  * A navigation menu, which in some header layouts is part of the main header area and in others (Nav Bottom and Nav Centered) is styled as a separate menu bar below the header, as shown in the following screenshot.

 ![](/img/customizer-settings-the-header-tab-66e65267.jpg)

-See the articles on [where menu colors come from](/bb-theme/defaults-for-styles/colors/where-do-menu-colors-come-from.md) and additional screenshots of header layout types in the following sections.
+See the header descriptions below and the article on [where menu colors come from](/bb-theme/defaults-for-styles/colors/where-do-menu-colors-come-from.md)  for more information about the color sources of header layout types.

 :::tip **Troubleshooting tip**
 [Beaver Themer](https://www.wpbeaverbuilder.com/beaver-themer/) Header-type layouts override these Customizer settings on the pages to which they apply.
 If you have the Beaver Themer plugin installed and your Customizer settings don't seem to be working, check to see if there is a Themer [Header layout](/beaver-themer/layout-types-modules/header-layout-type/themer-header-layout-type.md) applied to that page.